-THE SHEPELL FGI RESEARCH GROUP
+THE WARRENSHEPELL RESEARCH GROUP

-The Shepell fgi Research Group, a subsidiary of Shepell fgi, has a mandate to educate employers and business leaders on the physical, mental and social health issues that impact clients, their employees and families, and workplaces.
-The Research Group analyzes and provides commentary on key health trends, partnering with some of the industry's highest profile research institutes and scholars, and drawing from 25 years of expertise in the EAP industry.
-The findings contained in this report are based on Shepell fgi proprietary data and are supported by information from a variety of academic, government, and private research sources.
-References have been omitted for space considerations and are available upon request.
-This study was conducted by Paul Fairlie, Director of Research of the Shepell fgi Research Group.
-The Shepell fgi Research Group is overseen by Paula Allen, VP Health Solutions and Shepell fgi Research Group.
-Questions or comments may be directed to Paula Allen at 1-800-461-9722. © 2006 Shepell fgi.
+The WarrenShepell Research Group has been formed to gather, analyze and provide commentary on organizational health trends that affect our clients, their employees and families.
+Collecting and disseminating data about mental health issues, linking with some of the industry's highest profile research institutes and individual scholars, and drawing from our 25 years of expertise in the industry, the WarrenShepell Research Group's mandate is to help our clients and the broader business community understand the intricacies and the impact of poor mental health, work/life imbalances and related issues in our workplaces and in our communities.

+The findings contained in this report are based on WarrenShepell proprietary data.
+The findings are supported by information from a variety of academic, government, and private research institutions.
+Most references have been omitted for space considerations and are available upon request.

+This study was conducted by Paul Fairlie, Director of Research with the WarrenShepell Research Group.
+The WarrenShepell Research Group is overseen by Karen Seward, VP Research and Development.
+Questions or comments may be directed to Karen Seward at 1-800-461-9722.